LSSTScienceCollaborations/StackClub/README.md

 * [Working list of target topics, with links to tutorial seeds](https://docs.google.com/document/d/1PSA1uWwTfs9CweatpxF8CEPGBYRY5ZaXB39JzXYE7_U/edit#), for help in defining a new Stack Club project.
 This list is a fairly comprehensive collection of existing project and community tutorial web pages and demo notebooks, from which seeds can be drawn.

 ## Joining the Stack Club
 We welcome new members with any level of experience.
-We have found that some familiarity with Python is very helpful, and that experience with Jupyter notebooks and git/GitHub can help you get started faster.
+We have found that some familiarity with Python is helpful, and that experience with Jupyter notebooks and git/GitHub can help you get started faster.
 No experience with the Stack is required.

 If you would like to join the Stack Club, please fill out this short **[application form](https://forms.gle/rehWtaoHgiBx6VfZ6)**.
-(Basically you'll be asked to agree to abide by the [Stack Club Rules](Rules.md), and then give enough contact information to request an account on the Rubin Science Platform.)
+You'll be asked to agree to abide by the [Stack Club Rules](Rules.md) and provide enough contact information to request an account on the Rubin Science Platform.
 If you are not ready to commit time to working on a Stack Club project, you can still follow along by [watching](https://github.com/LSSTScienceCollaborations/StackClub/subscription) this repo, joining the [#stack-club](https://lsstc.slack.com/messages/C9YRAS4HM/) on the LSSTC Slack workspace, or viewing material from the [Stack Club Course](https://github.com/LSSTScienceCollaborations/StackClubCourse).

 ## Contributing
 **New members:** **[START HERE!](GettingStarted/GettingStarted.md)** These notes will walk you through getting access to the Rubin Science Platform and show you how to work on tutorial notebooks.